mattermost/mattermost-developer-documentation/site/content/integrate/reference/bot-accounts/_index.md

 ### Plugins

 Plugins can create bot accounts through an `EnsureBot` helper function.
-For an example, see [the Demo Plugin](https://github.com/mattermost/mattermost-plugin-demo/blob/master/server/configuration.go#L210-L217).
+For an example, see {{< newtabref href="https://github.com/mattermost/mattermost-plugin-demo/blob/master/server/configuration.go#L210-L217" title="the Demo Plugin" >}}.

 Bots created by a plugin use the plugin's ID as the creator, unless otherwise specified by the plugin.